sat-utils/sat-api/README.md

     $ yarn install
     $ yarn run watch

 Running 'yarn run watch' will continually watch the source files and update the distribution files as needed.
-The distribution files are made with webpack and are what end up getting deployed as Lambda function source code.
+The distribution files are made using webpack and are deployed as the the Lambda function source code.

 ## Deployment

 First, make sure you have AWS credentials with necessary access to AWS Lambda and AWS APIGateway (an admin level access will do enough):

-You MUST create a bucket on S3 that is used for storing deployment artifacts and metadata csv files.
+- You MUST create a bucket on S3 that is used for storing deployment artifacts and metadata csv files.

-Update `.kes/config.yml` and enter the name of the bucket.
+- Update `.kes/config.yml` and enter the name of the bucket.
 Also, if you want to access the elasticsearch instance directly from fixed IP address, copy `.env.example` to `.env` and add your IP address there.

-There are more configurations that you can update on `.kes/config.yml` before deployment.
+Replace us-east-1 with any AWS region.

-    $ kes cf create
+    $ kes cf deploy -r us-east-1

-Then go to your AWS Lambda Console and open the `sat-api-dev-manager` function.
+This will deploy the CloudFormation stack, which includes API Gateway, Lambda functions, Step Functions, CloudWatch Rules, Elasticsearch, and associated IAM Roles.
+Additional calls of 'kes cf deploy' will update the existing CloudFormation stack.

+The Landsat and Sentinel ingestors are run as Step Functions every 12 hours, as can be seen under the CloudWatch Rules console.
+They can be disabled from the console.

+### post-deployment

+In the AWS Lambda console open the `stackName-manager` function, where stackName is the name of the CloudFormation stack deployed.

 Run the function with the below payload to create the elasticsearch index with approporiate mapping: